 - Add condensed milk

-- Fill a shaker tin with ice and add 35 ml corn milk and remaining ingredients
+- Fill a cocktail shaker tin with ice cubes (not crushed ice) and add 35 ml corn milk and remaining ingredients

 - Serve in a chilled martini glass or coupe and enjoy the drink!

 It is a unique and flavorful espresso recipe (think: just like a martini) that does not call for any simple syrup, vanilla syrup, or coffee liqueur or rum — just fresh espresso in a cocktail glass!